Who can be a caregiver?

 Interested in caring for a child or young person?

-Oranga Tamariki supports both whānau and non-kin caregivers.
+Oranga Tamariki supports both whānau or family and non-kin caregivers.

 Check out the pages in this section to find out what’s involved including financial assistance and training.